chapman-cs510-2017f/cw-06-ehsan_sharon/README.md

 Analyze in this section what you found useful about this assignment in your own words.
 Include any lingering questions or comments that you may have.

-We beleive The new you method for creating the grid would be more useful and can be easily made comapre to the list-in-list method which we implented last time.
-Decaying the use of for loops and acquiring the power of Numpy library was the challenge that we conquer.
+We believe the new you method for creating the grid would be more useful and can be easily made compared to the list-in-list method which we implemted last time.
+Decaying the use of for loops and acquiring the power of Numpy library was the challenge that we conquered.

 ## Honor Pledge